-Pursuant to a registration rights agreement we entered into with certain parties on December 18, 2020 in connection with the Business Combination (the "Registration Rights Agreement") and our bylaws, SCH, Sponsor II LLC (the "Sponsor") and the Opendoor Labs Inc. stockholders are contractually restricted from selling or transferring any of their shares of common stock (not including the shares of our common stock issued in the PIPE Investment (as defined herein) pursuant to the terms of certain subscription agreements) (the "Lock-up Shares").
+Pursuant to a Registration Rights Agreement and the Bylaws, the Sponsor and the Opendoor Stockholders are contractually restricted from selling or transferring any of their shares of common stock (not including the shares of our common stock issued in the PIPE Investment pursuant to the terms of the Subscription Agreements) (the "Lock-up Shares").
 Such restrictions end on the earlier of (i) the date that is 180 days after the date of the Closing and (ii) for 50% of the Lock-up Shares, the date on which the last reported sale price of our common stock equals or exceeds \$15.00 per share for any 20 trading days within any 30-trading day period commencing at least 90 days from Closing.

-However, following the expiration of such lockup, the Sponsor and the Opendoor Labs Inc. stockholders will not be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
+However, following the expiration of such lockup, the Sponsor and the Opendoor Stockholders will not be restricted from selling shares of our common stock held by them, other than by applicable securities laws.
 As such, sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-Upon the Closing, the Sponsor and the Opendoor Labs Inc. stockholders collectively owned approximately 81.3% of our outstanding common stock which are subject to such lockup (excluding the shares of our common stock reserved in respect of certain awards).
+Upon the Closing, the Sponsor and the Opendoor Stockholders collectively owned approximately 81.3% of our outstanding common stock which are subject to such lockup (excluding the shares of our common stock reserved in respect of Opendoor Awards).

-The shares held by Sponsor and the Opendoor Labs Inc. stockholders may be sold after the expiration of the applicable lock-up period under the Registration Rights Agreement and our bylaws.
+The shares held by Sponsor and the Opendoor Stockholders may be sold after the expiration of the applicable lock-up period under the Registration Rights Agreement and Bylaws.
 As restrictions on resale end and registration statements (to provide for the resale of such shares from time to time) are available for use, the sale or possibility of sale of these shares could have the effect of increasing the volatility in our share price or the market price of our common stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.